ianrenton/ianrenton.com/hardware/planesailing/index.markdown

 You may also want to check out this project's predecessor, [my first flight tracker](/hardware/flight-tracker).

+## Future Plans

+* Finish APRS integration
+* A nice project box for all the hardware to sit in

 ## Featured On...

 * [Hack a Day](https://hackaday.com/2020/10/22/tracking-boats-and-ships-in-real-time-at-the-same-time/)